spirali/haydi/docs/source/pipeline.rst

   >>> hd.Range(10).groups(lambda x: x % 3).run()
   {0: [0, 3, 6, 9], 1: [1, 4, 7], 2: [2, 5, 8]}

-Optionally it takes an integer argument that limits the size of groups.
+Optionally, it takes an integer argument that limits the size of groups.
 No more than the limit number of elements is returned for each group.
 What elements in the group are thrown away and what are returned is not specified.

   >>> hd.Range(10).groups(lambda x: x % 3, 2).run()
   {0: [0, 3], 1: [1, 4], 2: [2, 5]}